 As mentioned, this hike does not cross any overly steep or strenuous sections.

-Given that Madeira is an island of microclimates – this area, in particular, is so green and lush because it receives a fair bit of rainfall.
+Given that Madeira is an island of microclimates, this area, in particular, is so green and lush because it receives a fair bit of rainfall.
 Definitely pack a rain jacket, gaiters, and a backpack with a rain cover.

-If you are feeling motivated, you can carry on for an extra 2.4 km to a second waterfall, called Caldeirão Do Inferno.
-This will likely add two hours onto your journey but is well worth it if you have the time from the photos I have seen.
+If you’re feeling motivated, the trail starts again, and you can carry on 2.4 km to a second waterfall, called Caldeirão do Inferno.
+This will likely add two hours onto your journey, but it is well worth it if you have the time, from the photos I have seen.
+Because we started the hike late (around one pm), we opted not to continue on to the Caldeirão Do Inferno.

-Vereda Do Ponta De São Lourenço Hike
+2. Vereda Do Ponta De São Lourenço Hike

 Photo: Chris Lininger